McGliebs/projectinvoice/THIRD-PARTY-NOTICES.md

-# Third-Party Notices — Gerador de Faturas
+# Third-Party Notices — Gerador Faturas para SSM

-Gerador de Faturas is distributed as a single Windows executable built with PyInstaller.
+Gerador Faturas para SSM is distributed as a single Windows executable built with PyInstaller.
 That executable embeds the components listed below, each licensed by its own owner under its own terms.
-Those terms apply to those components and prevail over the Gerador de Faturas licence in respect of them.
+Those terms apply to those components and prevail over the Gerador Faturas para SSM licence in respect of them.

 All components listed here are distributed under permissive licences that allow inclusion in a commercial, closed-source product, provided the copyright